co3carbonate/live-counting-extension/README.md

 Here is a list of features.
 Note that all of them can be disabled at will.

+- Basic
  - Ctrl+Enter shortcut to submit message
  - Colored Usernames
  - Clear Past Messages
  - Minimal Display Mode option
+- Advanced
+ - Specify Content Position (left, center, right)
  - Standardize format of numbers from all messages (commas, spaces, etc.)

 ## Installation